lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

-# Old UDP streamig instructions
+# Old UDP streaming instructions
 These inscruction are old and may not be up to date.
 They outline how to set up the nucleo to receive and display data streamed via udp from the telemetry nucleo on the car.

 ## Running the telemetry system